laraskyAI/larasky/README.md

 ## Overview

-DALL·E 2, developed by OpenAI, is an advanced AI model that extends the capabilities of its predecessor, DALL·E. It specializes in generating high-quality images based on textual descriptions provided to it in natural language.
+**DALL·E**, developed by OpenAI, is an advanced AI model that extends the capabilities of its predecessor, DALL·E. It specializes in generating high-quality images based on textual descriptions provided to it in natural language.

 ## Features